Nigeria EduSat-1: Operations

 The satellite communicated with seven ground stations: one in each of the countries participating in the Birds-1 program, and one each in Thailand and Taiwan.
 The primary objective was for the satellite to be a technology demonstrator and to familiarize Nigerian students and scientists with satellite technology and manufacturing techniques.

 The Birds-1 satellites decayed in May 2019.
-Nigeria EduSat-1 was the second-to-last to decay, ending its mission 13 May 2019.
+Nigeria EduSat-1 was the second-to-last to decay, ending its mission on 13 May 2019.